p/seriamp/docs/implementation-notes/yamaha.md

 implemented in RX-V2400 or some earlier 2000 or higher level model before parametric equalizer was added?

+## RX-V1500 and Older Sleep Status

+Protocol documentation states that for RX-V1500 and older receivers, the status returns sleep values as 0, 2, 3, 4, 5 instead of 0, 1, 2, 3, 4 as in
+newer receivers.
+This seems to be a documentation bug (or perhaps some older receivers did in fact skip 1, but RX-V1500 does not).
+At least on RX-V1500 the status response appears to be identical to the one on RX-V1700.

 ## Naming Deviations

 - "format" in the status output (e.g. PCM) is called "audio format" in seriamp